-Unfortunately, they did not check to see whether or not she was allergic to it and she in fact suffered an allergic reaction once it was administered.
+Unfortunately, they did not check to see whether or not she was allergic to the anesthetic, and she suffered an allergic reaction once it was administered.
 The incident left her with a substantial loss of vision.
 Naturally, she sued the providers for malpractice.

-In this incident, a child of just twelve years was sent into surgery for operation on his femur.
-His representatives later contented that the procedure was unnecessary and that the doctors administering anesthesia did so improperly.
+In this incident, a child of just 12 years was sent into surgery for an operation on his femur.
+His representatives later contended that the procedure was unnecessary and that the doctors administering anesthesia did so improperly.
 As a result, he sustained a hypoxic brain injury that would require constant medical attention for the foreseeable future.

 The defendants flatly rejected this argument.
-Instead of anesthesia failures, they countered that the kid developed fat embolism syndrome and that was to blame for his injuries.
+Instead of citing anesthesia failures, they countered that the child developed fat embolism syndrome and that was to blame for his injuries.
 Fat embolism syndrome is when fat molecules in the blood vessels interrupt the body’s oxygenation process.
-However, the jury was more convinced with the plaintiff’s version of events and awarded the 12-year-old $10,500,000 in compensatory, medical, and non-economic damages.
+However, the jury was more convinced by the plaintiff’s version of events and awarded the 12-year-old $10,500,000 in compensatory, medical, and non-economic damages.

 While trying to put the woman under, they accidentally punctured her body and left her without oxygen for almost five minutes.
-This left her with extraordinary brain damage that reduced her to a vegetative state for the rest of her life.
+This caused extraordinary brain damage that reduced her to a vegetative state for the rest of her life.
 Her representatives sued the doctors and hospital for medical malpractice.
-Since they were obviously at fault, the defendants sought to settle and the plaintiffs consented for $2,200,000.
+Since they were obviously at fault, the defendants sought to settle, and the plaintiffs consented for $2,200,000.

 This case involved a rather large man who needed shoulder surgery.
-Because the medical staff was having a hard time intubating him, they sent him to a hospital for the procedure.
+Because the surgery center’s medical staff was having a hard time intubating him, they sent him to a hospital for the procedure.